Andresblz/Combinatorics-Generator-JFLAP/README.md

 * `generateWords`: generates all possible combinations of a given length and prints them to the console.
 * `possibleCombinations`: generates all possible combinations up to a given length and prints them to the console.

-The tool also includes error handling for invalid input arguments and a maximum limit of 1000 words to prevent the tool from generating an excessive amount of output.
+The tool also includes error handling for invalid input arguments and for file I/O errors.
+The maximum limit of 1000 words is hardcoded in the `MAX` macro.